 Don’t apply for too many credit cards or loans at one time.
 Every time issuers or lenders do a hard credit inquiry, your credit score takes a small hit, usually about five points.
 Apply for too many loans or cards at once, and those small hits can add up.
 Plus, if you apply for too much new credit at once, that can signal to some lenders that you’re desperate for new funds or tend to overspend, which may jeopardize your next credit application.

 How long does it take to improve your credit score?

 A high credit score can make your life easier when you apply for loans and credit cards.
-Fortunately, earning a good credit score is far from impossible.
-Just follow the simple rules: Make your payments, including credit card payments, on time each month.
-And pay down your credit card balances and other debt.
-Do this consistently, and your credit score will steadily rise.
+Fortunately, building a good credit score is far from impossible.
+Just follow the simple rules: Make your payments on time each month and pay down your credit card balances and other debt.
+Do this consistently and your credit score will steadily rise.